jaimebv/EDF-Port-FreeRTOS/README.md

 ## 📂 Setting up the project

 If you wish to follow the exact implementation as I did, feel free to thoroughly complete each of the following steps.
-In case, you have your project already, you can simply use this as a guide on how to adapt it.
+In case you have your project already, you can simply use this as a guide on how to adapt it.

 1. **Create the project:** In PlatformIO go ahead and create an empty project that uses the Espidf framework: